Matcha Brownies

 - ¾ teaspoon salt

-- 1¼ cup all-purpose flour SEE NOTES
+- 1¼ cup (156 g) all-purpose flour, SEE NOTES

-- ½ cup white chocolate chips, chopped white chocolate, or semisweet chocolate chips (regular or vegan)
+- ½ cup white chocolate chips, chopped white chocolate, or semisweet chocolate chips, (regular or vegan)

-- flaked sea salt for sprinkling on top (optional)
+- flaked sea salt for sprinkling on top, (optional)

 Instructions